wlads/reefpoints/source/posts/2014-11-07-pitch-this.md

 (or at least advertising themselves as such) I don't know **thoughtbot** as well as I used to but I believe they still don't have any internal sales team. **Thoughtworks** and **Pivotal** both have sales/biz-dev teams.
 Their marketing lines are very vague, very "wide-net".
+No help here.

 It's sad to say but I am currently at a loss on how to effectively sell my own company.